The HPDrive Project

 Using SIMH Magtape Images with HPDrive

 Of course, using SIMH magtape images makes sense only with the emulation of tape drives, not with disc drives.
-Currently, the emulation of 79xx series of magnetic tape drives is supported by HPDrive as well as the 9144A and 9155A CS/80 tape drives, the latter with either DC150 or DC600 tape media.
+Currently, the emulation of 79xx series of magnetic tape drives is supported by HPDrive as well as the C1511A DDS DAT drive and the 9144A and 9155A CS/80 tape drives, the latter with either DC150 or DC600 tape media.
 Using SIMH magtape images with the emulation of any other drive will be rejected.

-HPDrive uses SIMH magtape image mode automatically if an image file with extension .simh is supplied.
-Alternatively, HPDrive can be switched manually to SIMH magtape image mode with the -simh option.
+HPDrive uses SIMH magtape image mode automatically if an image file with extension .simh is supplied or one of the supported magtape drives is selected for emulation.
+For CS/80 tape drives, HPDrive can be switched manually to SIMH image mode with the -simh option, which enables full CS/80 tape support including file marks and character count.
 If the file specified does not yet exist, it will be created by HPDrive and formatted appropriately.

 So a valid commands for emulating a 9144A with DC150 tape cartridge and SIMH support would be